A History of Modern Graffiti Typefaces - Part 6 of 6

 Even given the most modern font technology including OpenType scripting that allows dynamic algorithms to create patterns of precisely matched glyphs, layered type systems that enable outlines, fills, details & 3D effects to be deployed automatically or full color, vector SVG or bitmap fonts there are still many fundamental & defining characteristics of modern graffiti lettering that simply can not be used taxonomically to define the lettering styles themselves or any typefaces that may be created to emulate them.
 Within the motif of graffiti art, a lettering style is organic & alive & presents infinite possible permutations.
 Like a species of plant, a style has many defining characteristics, often easily identifiable but no two instances are ever identical.
 Like living things, these styles develop & evolve over time, building increasingly complex systems & increasingly unique traits, adding to their collective DNA as the artist works over a lifetime & as styles are passed down & imitated by others.
 Like calligraphy or script, graffiti lettering is at odds with the core concept of type & can only ever be partially represented in the vast but ultimately finite universe of mechanical type.

 With a basic absense of limits, graffiti lettering will forever defy strict categorization.
 The categorization of typefaces in general similarly blurs & blends around the edges of each category.
 As it is within the greater world of visual art, graffiti is a microcosm within type, an independent universe.
 Unlike most other genres of visual art, graffiti started from scratch.
 Beginning with the artistic prowess of the average child, the art form expanded & evolved rapidly, pulling in any & every influence, technique, tool or other resource it needed to survive, adapt & evolve.
 This process tends to repeat every time graffiti springs up in a new geographical location, a new medium or media.
 Predictably, the emergence of graffiti lettering into the domain of mechanical type clearly repeated this process.
 While scientifically unsatisfying, the intention of the author is a major factor in determining whether or not a font is a "graffiti style font".
+In type, outside of graffiti's usual context that intent needs to be backed up by actual, visual attributes otherwise, any style could be labeled as a graffiti style.
 Graffiti writers who know the motif best can usually identify the pressence of its influence at a glance.
 If there must be a genre then thats how it should be defined, as the graffiti artists, the style writers define it.
-In the end, any viable definitiion of a graffiti genre within type centers around those core lettering concepts of tags, throws & pieces.
+In the end, any viable definitiion of a graffiti genre within type must center around those core lettering concepts that graffiti introduced into the world; tags, throws & pieces.